 Valine is a branched-chain amino acid, along with isoleucine and leucine.

-- Valine is needed for muscle coordination and proper muscle contraction.
+- Is needed for muscle coordination and proper muscle contraction.

 - It can be broken down for energy in all cells of the body.
 It is converted to succinyl-CoA which enters the Kreb’s cycle to generate adenosine triphosphate (ATP).